shelly-hub/Crowfunding_ETL---group-7/README.md

 ### Advantage of ETL:
 - ETL pipeline has a huge library that can do many analysis in one notebook
+- Able to extract data from different sources
 - No need to create schema and can export data directly
+- Able to transform data into readable format

 ### Disadvantage of ETL:
 - Updated Collection/Database cannot get back to original document even after restarting the kernel, hence need to re-import the whole file again